numba/numba/docs/source/developer/stencil.rst

 The stencil decorator itself just returns a StencilFunc object.
 This object encapsulates the original stencil kernel function as specified in the program and the options passed to the stencil decorator.
-Also, for convenience, the Numba IR of the kernel function is stored after removing the ``arg`` statements.
+Also of note is that after the first compile of the stencil that the computed neighborhood of the stencil is stored in the StencilFunc object in the ``neighborhood`` attribute.

 Handling the three modes
 ========================